mikependon/RepoDB/Docs/_build/html/_sources/pages/trace.rst.txt

 		}
 	}

-By passing the value of `true` in the parameter when calling the `Cancel` method, it would signal the library to throw an `RepoDb.Exception.CancelledExecutionException` exception object back to the caller.
+By passing the value of `true` in the parameter when calling the `Cancel` method, it would signal the library to throw an `RepoDb.Exceptions.CancelledExecutionException` exception object back to the caller.